Jump to Categories:

 The FAA has developed a mobile app called B4UFLY to help sUAS operators know whether there are any restrictions or requirements where they want to fly.
 There are several areas that are no-drone zones especially in restricted air spaces or federally owned lands.
 Private land owners should always be contacted before any flights over their property.

-No. Flight over groups of people—areas of mass assembly—is not allowed under current FAA regulations.
+No. Flight over large groups of people—areas of mass assembly—is not permitted on campus.

 The FAA regulations apply to sUAS within the United States national airspace system.
 Other countries may have their own regulations and laws governing sUAS operations, which you are responsible for following.
-A third-party resource for information on drone laws in different countries is available from UAS Systems International.
+A third-party resource for information on drone laws in different countries is available from UAS Systems International(link is external).

 Devices flown outside must be registered with the FAA according to their guidelines.
 The FAA sUAS registration site provides both online and paper processes.
 See the registration guide for step-by-step instructions.

 What is involved in becoming a remote pilot?

 All drone operators must pass the relevant training credentials for their type of operation.

 In order to fly your drone under the FAA's Small UAS Rule (Part 107), you must obtain a Remote Pilot Certificate from the FAA.
 This certificate demonstrates that you understand the regulations, operating requirements, and procedures for safely flying drones.

 All recreational flyers must pass an aeronautical knowledge and safety test and provide proof of test passage (the TRUST completion certificate) to the FAA or law enforcement upon request.